radius-project/docs/docs/content/guides/recipes/Terraform/howto-private-registry/index.md

 Begin by configuring a [Radius Secret Store]({{< ref secretstore >}}) with the personal access token or username + password you previously created, which has access to your private git repository.

-Create a Bicep file `env.bicep`, import Radius and  define your resource:
+Create a Bicep file `env.bicep`, import Radius, and  define your resource:

 {{< rad file="snippets/env.bicep" embed=true marker="//SECRETSTORE" >}}

-> Note the property `pat` is a required property that refers to your personal access token, while `username` can be optional.
+> Note the property `pat` is a required property that refers to your personal access token, while `username` is an optional field you can specify if your git platform requires a username.

-## Step 2: Define your Radius Recipe configurations
+## Step 2: Configure Terraform Recipe git authentication

-Radius provides a property `recipeConfig` which allows users to setup specific Git module sources for your Terraform Radius Recipes.
-In your `env.bicep` file define this property in your Radius Environment resource, visit the [Radius Environment schema]({{< ref environment-schema >}}) page for more information.
+`recipeConfig` allows you to configure how Recipes should be setup and run.
+One available option is to specify git credentials for pulling Terraform Recipes from git sources.
+For more information refer to the [Radius Environment schema]({{< ref environment-schema >}}) page.

+In your `env.bicep` file add an Environment resource, along with Recipe configuration which leverages the previously defined secret store for git authentication.

 {{< rad file="snippets/env.bicep" embed=true marker="//ENV" >}}

 > Note the keys listed inside of the `pat` property should match your path name to the secret store.

-## Step 3: Define your Radius Recipe
+## Step 3: Add a Terraform Recipe

-Define your Radius Recipe inside your [Radius Environment resource]({{< ref environment-schema >}}) in your `env.bicep` file, keep in mind that your `templatePath` should contain a `git::` prefix as per [Terraform requirements](https://developer.hashicorp.com/terraform/language/modules/sources#generic-git-repository).
+Update your Environment with a Terraform Recipe, pointing to your private git repository.
+Note that your `templatePath` should contain a `git::` prefix, per the [Terraform module documentation](https://developer.hashicorp.com/terraform/language/modules/sources#generic-git-repository).

 {{< rad file="snippets/env.bicep" embed=true marker="//RECIPE" >}}